FINE 150: Appreciation and Expression

 Most Visual Culture courses taught in the Fine Arts department are open to non-Fine Arts majors and minors.
 These consist primarily of art history and film studies courses.
 Consult FINE and VCULT courses for options.

-Computational Fine Arts option
+Computational Fine Arts Specialization

-The Computational Fine Arts Option is available for the Bachelor of Computer Science and Bachelor of Mathematics (Computer Science) plans.
+The Computational Fine Arts Specialization is available for the Bachelor of Computer Science and Bachelor of Mathematics (Computer Science) plans.
 This option gives Computer Science students an opportunity to develop creativity and critical thinking, ultimately applying their computer science skills to create works of art.